From the West coast of Scotland

 "Strachur is a small, sleepy, sprawling West Highland village spread along the north eastern shore of Loch Fyne - the longest sea loch in Scotland.
 This is a very dramatic and beautiful part of Scotland, full of ancient history, magnificent forests and wildlife..."

-Pamela MacKinnon's Letters from Argyll, Scotland
+Pamela MacKinnon's

 September 1998

-This was Pamela's first letter for aboutscotland.com!
+September 1998, this was Pamela's first letter to aboutscotland.com!

 Introduction